 - 82-mm automatic mortar.

 - Some divisional battalions increased to 24 weapons per battalion.

-With the realization of the possibility (indeed the increasing probability) of a conventional phase to any future war, the Soviets have conducted an exhaustive study of their own and others military historical experience to determine solutions to the problems such a battlefield might present.
+With the realization of the possibility (indeed the increasing probability) of a conventional phase to any future war, the Soviets conducted exhaustive studies of their own and others military historical experience to determine solutions to the problems such a battlefield might present.
 A major aspect of this analysis was the realization that artillery will have to accomplish many of the missions previously allocated to nuclear weapons, particularly during the initial period of war.
 As a result, significant emphasis has been placed on developing the artillery force structure and concepts of employment in the last decade.
 This was apparent from the increased deployment of artillery systems in general and self- propelled systems in particular as well as the substantial attention artillery tactics receives in the Soviet military press.
 The allocation of gun tubes in the Motorized Rifle Divisions increased from 168 to 228.
 The Army Artillery Regiments had likewise grown from 54 to 96 tubes.
 Development of new systems like the M1975 240 mm mortar and 120 mm airborne howitzer-mortar also pointed to continued interest in new designs.

 By the late 1980s the Soviets probably had flooded the division with as much organic artillery as it can reasonably control: seven battalions of cannons, an MRL battalion, a free rocket over ground (FROG) battalion and an antitank battalion.
 Now the Soviets have more artillery battalions organic to a motorized rifle division than infantry battalions (nine).
 The introduction of six-weapon "Vasilek" automatic mortar batteries as replacements for the 120-mm mortar at battalion level substantially increased the suppressive firepower available to motorized rifle units.